-Formulated for symptoms associated with caffeine withdrawal such as cravings, headache, irritability, restlessness and fatigue.
+Formulated for associated symptoms such as cravings, headache, irritability, restlessness and fatigue.

 Directions: Ages 12 and up, take 6 drops or pellets by mouth (ages 0 to 11, give 3 drops or pellets) as needed or as directed by a health professional.
 Under age 2, crush/dissolve pellets in purified water.
 Sensitive persons begin with 1 drop or pellet and gradually increase to full dose.

-Active Ingredients: Chamomilla 3x, Taraxacum officinale 3x, Valeriana officinalis 3x, Aconitum napellus 15x, Argentum nitricum 15x, Arsenicum album 15x, Belladonna 15x, Benzoicum acidum 15x, Berberis vulgaris 15x, Bryonia 15x, Cantharis 15x, Ceanothus americanus 15x, Chelidonium majus 15x, Chionanthus virginica 15x, Cinchona officinalis 15x, Coffea cruda 15x, Conium maculatum 15x, Gelsemium sempervirens 15x, Ignatia amara 15x, Iris versicolor 15x, Mezereum 15x, Nux vomica 15x, Passiflora incarnata 15x, Pulsatilla 15x, Rhus toxicodendron 15x, Scutellaria lateriflora 15x, Staphysagria 15x.
+Active Ingredients: Equal parts of Chamomilla 3x, Taraxacum officinale 3x, Valeriana officinalis 3x, Aconitum napellus 15x, Argentum nitricum 15x, Arsenicum album 15x, Belladonna 15x, Benzoicum acidum 15x, Berberis vulgaris 15x, Bryonia 15x, Cantharis 15x, Ceanothus americanus 15x, Chelidonium majus 15x, Chionanthus virginica 15x, Cinchona officinalis 15x, Coffea cruda 15x, Conium maculatum 15x, Gelsemium sempervirens 15x, Ignatia amara 15x, Iris versicolor 15x, Mezereum 15x, Nux vomica 15x, Passiflora incarnata 15x, Pulsatilla 15x, Rhus toxicodendron 15x, Scutellaria lateriflora 15x, Staphysagria 15x.

 Liquid Inactive Ingredients: USP Purified water; USP Gluten-free, non-GMO, organic cane alcohol 20%.

 Pellet Inactive Ingredients: Gluten-free, non-GMO, beet-derived sucrose (lactose free) pellets.

 According to the Materia Medica the following remedies in Caffeine Withdrawal may be administered for the following conditions:

 Aconitum napellus: Restlessness, physical and mental; Sleeplessness with restless and tossing about.